Row Level Security

 - Optionally select Bypass Roles (users in these roles ignore RLS entirely).

-- Click Save Settings, then add one or more policies.
+- Click Save Settings, then add one or more policies under Security Policies.

-With RLS enabled but no policies defined, the default behavior blocks all access.
-You must add at least one Allow policy so users can see anything in the table — or rely on Bypass Roles for trusted users.
+With RLS enabled and no matching policy for a user, that user sees no records on this table.
+Always add at least one policy so legitimate users can reach their data, or rely on Bypass Roles for trusted users.

 Default Behaviour (Scope)